Factored Polynomial

 Statement

-We should explicitly tell students to enter answers in the form k(ax+b)(cx+d).
+Explicitly inform students to enter answers in the form k(ax+b)(cx+d).

 BEGIN_PGML_SOLUTION